AlexOrtiz5/WebPortfolio/README.md

   - Search Engine Optimization (SEO): Basic SEO techniques should be implemented to improve the website's visibility in search engine results.

 # Technologies
+  - Frontend: HTML, CSS, JavaScript (or a JavaScript framework like React)
+  - Backend: (Optional) If you plan to add dynamic features like a blog or contact form, you may use a backend language like Python with a framework like Flask or Django.
+  - Version Control: Git (using platforms like GitHub or GitLab)

   Frontend:
   - HTML: For structuring the content of the webpage.
   - CSS: For styling the visual appearance of the webpage (though you mentioned using inline styles in some cases).